• Skip to primary navigation

 Learn How to Grow Alfalfa Sprouts at Home

-To get started sprouting, first soak the alfalfa seeds for 8+ hours to help them get off to a good start.
+To start sprouting, first, soak the alfalfa seeds for 8+ hours to help them get off to a good start.
 This will help make the sprouting process much easier and faster!

 The following sprouting instructions can essentially be used for any other seeds you want to sprout.
-Alfalfa is one of the most popular, but there are loads of other seeds you can use: clover, broccoli, radish, etc. All have different nutritional profiles and flavors.
+Alfalfa is one of the most popular, but you can use many other seeds: clover, broccoli, radish, etc. All have different nutritional profiles and flavors.
 Experiment with a few to see what flavors you like – or even make up your own mix of seeds!

 how to grow alfalfa spouts for salad